Home › Ukraine › Information for Ukrainians › Moving on from hosting

 Are Ukrainian refugees exempt from Council Tax?

 No, Ukrainians will need to pay council tax when renting (or owning) their home in the UK.
-Ukrainians can apply for up to a 50% discount on council tax and more information can be found in the Ukrainians moving into rented housing in the UK section above.
+Ukrainians can apply for up to a 50% discount on council tax depending on their accommodation and visa type, and more information can be found in the Ukrainians moving into rented housing in the UK section above.